jafna/capsulized_videos/README.md

 Capsulized videos!
 ==================

-Main program is opticalflowstitching and a helper graph making program is called shotanalysis.
+Main program is opticalflowstitching and a helper graph-making-program is shotanalysis.

 Compile:
-make stitching
++ make stitching
-make shotanalysis
++ make shotanalysis

 To compile you need newest version of opencv!
 ( this worked for me https://help.ubuntu.com/community/OpenCV )